Deepak-20582/delta-demo/README.md

 # delta-demo
 This is a demo for Git &amp; Github class.
 <br>
-Author by - Deepak kumar
+Author by - Deepak Rajput / Arkita Rajput